populationgenetics/exercises/Population_structure/ExerciseStructure_2023.md

 <br />

-Now open R in the exercises directory (don’t close it before this manual states that you should) and type:
+Now open R in your structure exercise directory (don’t close it before this manual states that you should) and type:
 ```R
 popinfo <- read.table("pop.info")
 table(popinfo[,1])